You worked hard to get good at something. Now you want to do something good.

 Computational Thinking and New Media Design

 Omar Ali is a graduate of Temple University and Warsaw University of Technology.
 He enjoys studying emerging technology such as new approaches in artificial intelligence in video game development.
 Omar is also a philanthropist.
 He is currently the Chairman of the Zanzibar Diaspora Association.
-You can follow Omar on Twitter here: @aliomarh
+Omar’s Twitter: @aliomarh View Omar’s slides

 The Value of the Daily Stand Up Meeting

-Suman is a resourceful results-oriented and self-motivated Sr. Project Manager/Scrum Master/Agile Coach (SAFe) with over 12+ years of experience in leading and delivering large scale multiple highly visible and customer focused IT projects on time with Agile, Scrum, MS Project Server.
-You can find out more about Suman here: skyflyeritconsulting.yolasite.com
+Suman is a resourceful results-oriented and self-motivated Sr. Project Manager/Scrum Master/Agile Coach (SAFe) with over 12+ years of experience in leading and delivering large scale multiple highly visible and customer focused IT projects on time with Agile, Scrum, MS Project Server. skyflyeritconsulting.yolasite.com View Suman’s slides

 sUAS (Drone) Industry

 Edward Pachell is a drone operator.
 The sUAS (drone) industry is exploding.
 Every day, new applications are popping up that are revolutionizing diverse sets of industry; however, rules and regulations are confusing and changing fast.
 He will bring a few sweet drones with him to show!
-You can learn more about Ed here: http://flyingbronco.io/
+Edward’s website: http://flyingbronco.io/

 Using Slickplan to Help Plan a Website Redesign

 Lauren Pittenger is a designer/developer who works primarily with WordPress.
 She loves processes, systems and tools and finding ways to improve efficiency and providing greater value to her colleagues and clients.
-You can learn more about Lauren here: laurenpittenger.com
+Laura’s website: laurenpittenger.com View Lauren’s slides

 What is missing?
 Empathy

 Daniel Connors works with the product knowledge team to create ingenious solutions through data visualization, storytelling, and communication at Comcast.
 One of his biggest passions is raising awareness on issues that people with disabilities face in today’s society.
-You can find Daniel’s LinkedIn profile here: https://www.linkedin.com/in/daniel-connors-289a893a
+Daniel’s LinkedIn: https://www.linkedin.com/in/daniel-connors-289a893a View Daniel’s slides

-Share your latest elevator pitch, project or passion for work, rest or play.
+Kick off the summer with a relaxing PANMA Happy Hour at the Trestle Inn!
+Not your run-of-the-mill bar by any means, the Trestle Inn offers high end drink specials, unusual snacks and a very interesting ambience.
+Relax with friends, or share your latest elevator pitch, project or passion!.
 Have you learned something new you want to share?
-Do you have an elevator pitch you want to practice?
-Have you taken a different path to follow your passion?
-Enjoy some IRL (In Real Life) networking with our incredible, innovative and fun PANMA community which includes designers, artists, developers, programmers, content strategists, information architects, marketers and everything in between.
+Have you taken a different path to follow your dreams?
+Enjoy some quality time with our incredible, innovative and fun PANMA community, which includes designers, artists, developers, programmers, content strategists, information architects, marketers and everything in between.